yen213/pokemtracker/README.md

 Your goal is to provide a prototype that will help Trainers keep track of the Pokemon they have already caught.

-## Project Requirements
+## Prototype Requirements

-For this project, you will build a web application that allows users to see a list of Pokemon.
+For this prototype, you will build a web application that allows users to see a list of Pokemon.
 The user should have the ability to filter this list based on name, Pokedex number, and the Pokemon's primary and secondary types.
 In addition, the user should also be able to mark a Pokemon as "caught".

-For this prototype, we will assume that a device will only ever have one user so there is no need to create a sign in flow for them.
+We will assume that a device will only ever have one user so there is no need to create a sign in flow for them.

 Provided in the `design` folder is a list of screenshots that contain how the design should look.
 Feel free to make any modifications to the design that you feel would make for a better UX.

 The app will have a need for an admin user that can modify data.
 You will need to set up the authentication so that only an admin user can access endpoints that modify Pokemon data.
 Please take into consideration access from both the client and from external requests, say from something like Postman.
-There are no designs for the admin part of the project.
+There are no designs for the admin part of the prototype.

 As part of the seed data a `user` table with an admin user already created.